-If you’re a homeowner, you might be hearing everyone, from your neighbors to news anchors, talking about refinancing.
-For a multitude of economic reasons, refinancing your mortgage loan could be the perfect solution, and it goes well beyond just easing up on the monthly mortgage bill.
-While rates have certainly gone up since this time last year, rates are still historically low.
-So, should you be considering it too?
+For a multitude of economic reasons, refinancing your mortgage loan could be the perfect solution to help you save a few pennies this year.
+Your savings will go well beyond just easing up on the monthly mortgage bill.
+We recognize that rates have gone up since this time last year; rates are still historically low.
+So, should you be considering refinancing your home?

 You liquidate some of your home’s equity, creating a new loan that consists of your previous mortgage balance plus the cash you took out.

 You can get a refinance from any mortgage lender you choose—it doesn’t have to be from your current lender.
 We encourage you to shop around when refinancing your mortgage.

 Let’s go over some of the major reasons which refinancing your mortgage may be right for you.